What to See on the Short Inca Trail?

-The Inca Trail is a world-famous hiking trail that forms part of the Ancient Inca Road Network.
-The 2 Day Short Inca Trail takes you on the last third of the Classic Inca Trail through the Sun Gate to the majestic Machu Picchu Citadel!
-The journey begins as soon as you cross the bridge at KM 104 over the Urubamba River.
-It offers impressive Inca ruins, expansive mountain views, lush subtropical vegetation and extraordinary ecological varieties.
+The Inca Trail is a world-famous hiking trail that forms part of the hugely expansive ancient Inca Road network.
+The 2-Day Short Inca Trail takes you on the final third of the Classic Inca Trail.
+This route travels through the Sun Gate to the majestic Machu Picchu Citadel.

-The journey to the Short Inca Trail starts on the Expedition Train, stationed in the bustling small town of Ollantaytambo.
-Departure time is usually scheduled at 6:10am just as the sunrises over the mountains.
-The train tracks straddle the Urubamba River on the left, as it gently curves with the road.
-On your right are stunning views of the rugged mountains with snow hooded peaks.
-As the journey continues the ruggedness of the mountains transforms into lush vegetation with beautiful splashes of color.
-This is a sign that you are now approaching not only the high jungle, but KM 104 (2 100m/6 927ft), the starting point for the Short Inca Trail.
+As the journey continues the rugged mountains transform into lush vegetation with beautiful splashes of color.
+This is a sign that you are now approaching not only the high jungle, but KM104 (2 100m/6 927ft), the starting point for the Short Inca Trail.

-You can upgrade to the Vistadome train which has glass ceilings and windows, providing the most spectacular panoramic views of the stunning Andean landscape you pass on the way.
+You can upgrade to the Vistadome train which has glass ceilings and windows, offering the most spectacular panoramic views of the stunning Andean landscape you pass on the way.
 The Vistadome also offers onboard entertainment and snacks.

 what to see on the short Inca Trail